KFYO History Part 1

 1967 or 1970- KFYO honored as a 5- year radio network affiliate of Houston Astros Baseball (editors note: no date was given on the photo and the Astros began play in 1962 as the Colt .45′s and then became the Astros in 1965.
 Assumption is made that KFYO started broadcasting Astros Baseball in one of those two pivotal years in the Astros’ History)

-1970- May 11- The most important day in KFYO’s History.
+1970- May 11- The most important day in KFYO's History.
 KFYO is the only broadcast outlet in Lubbock that broadcasts continually before, during and after the Lubbock Tornado.
 Bud Andrews, Max Mott, Bob Nash and the rest of the KFYO staff coordinate and broadcast critical information to Lubbock during and after the tornado.
-KFYO also provides Lubbock’s only link to the outside world during the tornado by broadcasting over phone to 1080 KRLD in Dallas.
-Because KFYO was the FEMA/Civil Defense radio station in Lubbock, the station was equipped with two diesel back-up generators which provided power for KFYO’s studios at 914 Ave.
+KFYO also provides Lubbock's only link to the outside world during the tornado by broadcasting over phone to 1080 KRLD in Dallas (Texas State Networks flagship).
+Because KFYO was the FEMA/Civil Defense radio station in Lubbock, the station was equipped with two diesel back-up generators which provided power for KFYO's studios at 914 Ave.
 J and transmitter site at 82nd & Quaker Ave.
 KFYO becomes the vital link for information for Lubbock and the region in the hours and days after the tornado.
 This was because of the immense damage and lack of electricity in Lubbock for days following the tornado.

 KFYO is honored with numerous local, state and federal awards for its coverage, which included multiple days of 24 hour commercial-free broadcast.
 The citations included recognition from President Richard M. Nixon.
 The City of Lubbock along with FEMA commissioned a reenactment film to be produced about the night of the Lubbock Tornado.
 KFYO is mentioned prominently in the film, along with staff members Bob Nash and Bud Andrews.
-The City of Lubbock will occasionally rerun the film on its public access channel during Tornado Season.
+The City of Lubbock will occasionally rerun the film on its public access channel during tornado season.

-One of KFYO’s competitors, 1460AM KLLL was seriously damaged during the tornado and its transmitter knocked off the air.
-KLLL used their time off the air, approximately one week, to petition a move of the KLLL call letters to its co-owned 96.3 FM (KBFM-FM).
-After receiving FCC approval for the call letter change, KLLL relaunched on 96.3FM where it has remained ever since.
+The transmitter site of one of KFYO's competitors, 1460 KLLL-AM was seriously damaged during the tornado and its transmitter knocked off the air.
+KLLL used their time off the air, approximately one week, to petition the FCC for a move of the KLLL call letters to its co-owned 96.3 FM (KBFM-FM).
+After receiving FCC approval for the call letter change, KLLL relaunched on 96.3 FM where it has remained ever since.
+When KLLL moved to FM they aired a country music format that was based in new music from Nashville with the Top-40 format sound.
+At the time of the Lubbock Tornado, KBFM-FM was airing a beautiful music/nostalgia format.